ariez-xyz/LuaBox/README.md

 A Lua VM + REPL in an UWP app!

-If you ever wanted to, you can now run Lua 5.3 on your Xbox Series X/S.
+If you ever wanted to, you can now run Lua 5.3 on your Xbox Series X/S. Get it from the [Microsoft Store](https://www.microsoft.com/en-us/p/luabox/9npr957hth9q)

 ![Screenshot](screenshot.png)